Please ensure Javascript is enabled for purposes of website accessibility

 ON THIS PAGE

-Luxembourg is the jurisdiction of choice for many private equity and venture capital investors / funds.
+Luxembourg is a jurisdiction of choice for many private equity and venture capital investors / funds due to its political and legal stability and very business friendly environment.

-Luxembourg has developed over the last two decades into a major hub for private equity and venture capital actors, both as regards to the location of their funds and as regards to the structuring and financing of their acquisitions.
+As one of the leading global jurisdictions for structuring foreign direct investment (FDI), Luxembourg has developed over the last two decades into a major hub for private equity and venture capital, both as regards to the location of their funds fundraising and the structuring and financing of their acquisitions.

 One of the most flexible and attractive EU tax regimes